 How to get to Los Cahorros

-TIP: We actually got there by taking “carretera de la Purche” from Sierra Nevada road (A-395).
+TIP: We actually got there by taking “Carretera de la Purche” from Sierra Nevada road (A-395).
 It has a sign saying “scenic road”, don’t miss it!
-It is really beautiful drive and goes directly to Los Cahorros and then Monachil.
+It is a really beautiful drive and it goes directly to Los Cahorros and then Monachil.

 How to go to Los Cahorros by bus